Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Mock Galaxy and Cluster Catalogues

 \section{Mock Galaxy and Cluster Catalogues}

 We generate mock galaxy catalogues by applying HOD models to the {\sc Abacus Cosmos} N-body simulations.
-We apply two sets of HOD parameters: The first one simulates galaxies with precise photometric redshifts that we can calculate cross- and auto-correlation functions (similar to the \redmagic sample, shown in Table~\ref{fig:HOD_redmagic}).
-The second one simulates cluster members (similar to the members of \redmapper clusters, shown in Table~\ref{fig:HOD_redmapper}).
+We apply two sets of HOD parameters.
+The first one simulates \redmagic galaxies, which have precise photometric redshifts and are optimised for calculating cross- and auto-correlation functions (Table~\ref{fig:HOD_redmagic}).
+The second one simulates the members of \redmapper clusters (Table~\ref{fig:HOD_redmapper}).
 Below we describe our approach in detail.